-- 1.3 Paragraph 47 of the NPPF states that Local Planning Authorities should illustrate the expected rate of housing delivery through a housing trajectory covering the plan period.
-Previous supplementary guidance to PPS3 set out details on housing trajectories and since the Government are yet to finalise the range of technical guidance which will support the NPPF that guidance has, as with the CSFED, been used in the production of the updated housing trajectory in this appendix.1 2. - 1.4 Housing trajectories support the 'plan, monitor and manage' approach to housing delivery by showing past and estimating future performance by considering past rates of housing completions and projected completions to the end of the specified Local Plan period.
-Housing trajectories are normally developed as part of the supporting evidence base underpinning LDF production but once established they are used to monitor performance and are updated annually via the production of the Council's Annual Monitoring Report.
+- 1.3 Paragraph 47 of the NPPF states that Local Planning Authorities should illustrate the expected rate of housing delivery through a housing trajectory covering the plan period. - 1.4 Housing trajectories support the 'plan, monitor and manage' approach to housing delivery by showing past and indicating future performance by considering past rates of housing completions and projected completions to the end of the specified Local Plan period.
+Housing trajectories are normally developed as part of the supporting evidence base underpinning Local Plan production but once established they are used to monitor performance and are updated annually via the production of the Council's Annual Monitoring Report.
 The trajectories are not however policies. - 1.5 The housing trajectory included at the end of this section has been based on the following elements: - Actual completions over the period 2004-13 as assessed and set out within previous Annual Monitoring Reports.
 These years comprise a period when the overall housing market was initially in a buoyant state and also when there was strong delivery on windfall sites particularly within Bradford City Centre but within which there has been a subsequent period comprising a deep and unprecedented slump in the housing market.
-Both supply and demand has been severely impacted by recession, toxic debt and its effect on global and national credit, severely restricted mortgage lending to prospective house buyers and severely restricted borrowing to the construction industry reducing its capacity to start new schemes or complete existing ones.
+Both supply and demand has been severely impacted by recession, toxic debt and its effect on global and national credit, severely restricted mortgage lending to prospective house buyers and severely restricted borrowing to the construction industry reducing its capacity to start new schemes or complete existing ones. - Projected completions over the plan period based on Policy HO1 and under an assumption of both significantly improved land supply and significantly improved economic and housing market conditions. - An assumption that the backlog in past under provision of new homes will be resolved over the full plan period the 'Liverpool approach'.